 - On Southwest, you are allowed to cancel a ticket and you get a credit voucher on your account that’s good for one year after purchase date.
 If you don’t use the credit within that 1-year time, you can, for a fee, get a LUV voucher that’s good for 6 months.
 And THAT is indeed transferable to someone else.

 - In my research, I found something on Tripadvisor that suggested JetBlue would do a name change for a $150 fee, but I can’t find verification on JetBlue’s website.
-The TA post was admittedly 5 years ago, so it could just be vastly out of date.
+The TA post was admittedly over 5 years ago, so it could just be vastly out of date.

 Outside The U.S.